motoharu-gosuto/psvcd/README.md

 Basically this project summarizes my half year research on the ways to do a hardware dump of PS Vita cart.
 I think I should indicate that this research has no relation to Cobra Black Fin project and team.

-Currently the process of dumping PS Vita carts is quite involved because you have to create custom board.
+Currently the process of dumping PS Vita carts is quite involved because you have to create a custom board.
 On the other hand - this approach does not have any firmware dependency since it is not related to software hacking.
-Current version of the board is constructed from DIP elements but I think in the future I will create PCB layout and smaller board.
+Current version of the board is constructed from DIP components but I think in the future I will create PCB layout and smaller board.

 So the good news are that carts actually can be dumped.
 You should be able to do it if you complete all the steps of this readme.
-At current point I do not know if any of these dumps can be played on multiple different instances of PS Vita.
+However this does not mean that you will be able to play cartridge dump on different instance of PS Vita.
+These dumps are the same dumps that you will acquire through Henkaku.
+And such dumps have multiple levels of encryption protection.

+Even if there was any possibility to play the dump - from the hardware point of view you would need to write the dump to some spare game cart.
-Most likely it is not possible currently.
-Process of writing content to PS Vita cart is also not established yet, though I think it can be done.
+Process of writing content to PS Vita cart is not established yet, though I think it can be done.
-Also most of the cart content is still encrypted.
-I do not know any ways to decrypt it now.
-Though I am sure that people who work with PSP and PS3 can do it because many files look similar to these consoles.
+I also should say that at current point you will not be able to use any different type of card like SD or MMC.
+PS Vita game carts have hardware CMD56 protection which helps PS Vita to identify original carts.

 Last final note.
 This readme should not be considered as full or complete at current point.
 I hope I will be adding more and more details in the future.
+Of course - feel free to report any bugs, issues, typos etc. Any contribution will be welcome.

+I am not an expert in electrical engineering so if you have any expertise and see some flaws in schematics please report.
+Any information would be very appreciated.

 # Previous work.

 I know that some research was done before me.
 Unfortunately clear results were not published.
 Previous works include:
-- Dump of "Monster Hunter" and "Wipe Out" made my Katsu
+- Dump of "Monster Hunter" and "Wipe Out" made my Katsu long time ago.
-- Cobra Black Fin dongle created by corresponding team
+- Cobra Black Fin dongle created by corresponding team.

-There were also some software dumps made by Mr.Gas and game modding/decryption made by Major_Tom.
+There were also some software dumps and decryption originally made by Mr.Gas and game modding/decryption made by Major_Tom.

 # Motherboard.
 Game cart slot schematics.

 There can be multiple ways to access game cart data lines on motherboard.
-- You can desolder game cart slot and solder to internal pins.
+- You can desolder game cart slot and solder wires to internal pins.
 - You can solder to test pads, located on motherboard.

+In any case.
 First of all you will need to disassemble PS Vita body and take motherboard out.
 On the opposite side you will see game cart slot.

 Consider looking at pics/pic4.png
 This is overall schematic for game cart slot and surroundings with all markings that you will need.
+This schematic should not be considered complete.
+It was obtained by using only multimeter.
+I did not have any spare PS Vita motherboard from which I could remove solder mask.

 If you want to use first approach - consider looking at pics/pic1.png Test pads are marked as TP*